 - carrots – you can use orange or rainbow carrots.

-- oil – you can use any neutral-tasting oil like coconut oil or light olive oil.
+- olive oil – you can use any neutral-tasting oil like coconut oil or avocado oil.
 Melted butter or ghee will also work, which will give them a richer flavor.

 - herbs and spices – feel free to change up the seasoning according to your liking.
-Things like garlic powder, onion powder, dried basil, or tried parsley would be good substitutes.
+Things like garlic powder, ground ginger, cumin, and onion powder would be good substitutes or additions.
 Cinnamon would be delicious for a sweet option.